Our Christian Ethos

-As a Church of England school, our Christian ethos is important.
+As a Church of England school, we encourage our pupils to develop an understanding of the message and meaning of Christianity.
 We seek to live out Christian values in every aspect of the life of the school and for the benefit and development of each child.

 Our Christian ethos is particularly expressed and enhanced in several key ways:

 The aim of Collective Worship at St Nicholas School is to introduce pupils to worship in a manner appropriate to their age, aptitude and family background and to draw upon the riches of the Anglican and other Christian traditions.

 The purpose of Collective Worship in our school is not to evangelise, but through Christian based worship to develop religious values that will equip children to thrive as individuals and as good citizens.
 The main focus is on the Christian faith but other world religious traditions are recognised and accepted.
 During Collective Worship, we sing hymns together, listen to music and give the children time to reflect and pray.
 We encourage positive moral and social attitudes and enable the children to develop a sense of wonder and an appreciation of the aesthetic and spiritual aspects of life.

 • be daily for all children;

 • be enjoyable;

 - Through Religious Education